Man plays violin in middle of chaotic Venezuelan protest

 - A video journalist captured a surreal scene Monday: a violinist playing the country's national anthem as tear gas canisters and Molotov cocktails flew around him

-(CNN)People are crowded into the streets around Caracas' Plaza Jose Marti.
+Caracas, Venezuela (CNN)People are crowded into the streets around Caracas' Plaza Jose Marti.
 Smoke billows through the air and tear gas canisters hit the pavement.
 It has become a familiar scene in Caracas, where protesters have been demonstrating for weeks against a government they believe is slowly becoming a dictatorship.

 But today something is different.